 - 1. Log on to the everRun system with the everRun Availability Console. - 2.
-On the Virtual Machines page, select the VM to export. - Click Console to open the console of the VM and log on to the Windows guest operating system. - Ensure that all volumes are labeled accurately, as summarized in Managing Windows Drive Labels. - 5.
-Run the Windows System Preparation Tool (Sysprep) to prepare the guest operating system for redeployment.
+On the Virtual Machines page, select the VM to export. - Click Console to open the console of the VM and log on to the Windows guest operating system. - Ensure that all volumes are labeled accurately, as summarized in Managing Windows Drive Labels. - If you plan to create a golden image of a VM that you can export to other systems for redeployment, run the Windows System Preparation Tool (Sysprep) to prepare the guest operating system for redeployment.